*THIS IS AN ADVANCED KITING AREA WITH MANY HAZARDS*

 No jumping and doing tricks close to shore - there is no room for recovery if anything goes wrong.
 Everyone can see just fine and will appreciate it that you are acting safely.
 If you are working your way upwind make your turn and head back out.

-Please be considerate and watchful of others.
+Please be considerate and watchful of others and always check your tide charts before heading out onto the river.
 Help make this a great area and a great sport.

-The County Park launches and the Baja Road launch are the only approved kite launches on Sherman Island.
+The County Park launches is the only approved kite launches on Sherman Island.
 Our lease arrangements with the California Department of Water Resources prohibits kiting at The Access.

 Kiters please remember to be courteous on the water and on the beach.
 What you choose to do out there, affects all of us.
 The kite launch privileges at The Access was lost due to the irresponsible actions of a few.† Here are some Doís and Doníts to help us co-exist and enjoy our passions together: